Western comics: "Golden Age": 1948–1960

 Western comics became popular in the years immediately following World War II, when superheroes went out of style.
 Adult readership had grown during the war years, and returning servicemen wanted subjects other than superheroes in their books.
 The popularity of the Western genre in comic strips and other media gave birth to Western comics, many of which began being published around 1948.

 Most of the larger publishers of the period jumped headfirst into the Western arena during this period, particularly Marvel Comics and its forerunners Timely Comics and Atlas Comics.
 Kid Colt Outlaw debuted in 1948, running until 1979 (though it was primarily a reprint title after 1967).
 The company soon established itself as the most prolific publisher of Western comics with other notable long-running titles, including Rawhide Kid, Two-Gun Kid, and Wild Western.

 The six-issue 1950 Harvey Comics series Boys' Ranch, by Joe Simon and Jack Kirby, was a seminal example of the Western comics genre.
 DC Comics published the long-running series All-Star Western and Western Comics.
 Charlton Comics published Billy the Kid, Cheyenne Kid, Outlaws of the West, Texas Rangers in Action, and the unusual title Black Fury, about a horse that roamed the West righting wrongs.
 Both Dell Comics and Fawcett Comics published a number of Western titles, including The Lone Ranger (Dell) and Hopalong Cassidy (Fawcett, later continued by DC after Fawcett folded in 1953).
 Many issues of Dell's Four Color featured Western stories during the 1950s.
 Avon Comics published a number of Western comics, the most notable titles being based on historical figures like Jesse James and Wild Bill Hickok.
 Youthful published the Western titles Gunsmoke, Indian Fighter, and Redskin (later known as Famous Western Badmen).
 And Toby Press published its own Billy the Kid Adventure Magazine.

+However, this popularity drew the attention of psychiatrist Fredric Wertham, whose book Seduction of the Innocent (1954), he argued that most Westerns were nothing more than crime stories in different clothing.
+He also condemned the advertisements for guns and knives in these magazines, arguing that this association between advertising and violence helped normalize aggressive attitudes among young readers.
+His moralist campaign, combined with U.S. Senate hearings, led to the creation of the Comics Code Authority (CCA) in 1954, a strict censorship code that devastated the Western genre.
+The Code's rules were designed to respond directly to Wertham's criticisms, banning excessive violence, torture, bloodshed, corrupt authority figures, moral ambiguity in heroes, horror, the supernatural, and the sensual portrayal of women.